xpack/web-doxygen/website/docs/api/files/src-singlecomment-h.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Helper for implemented the -c option of doxygen, which produces HTML output for a given doxygen formatted string.</p>
+Helper for implemented the -c option of doxygen, which produces HTML output for a given doxygen formatted string.

-<p>Declaration at line 22 of file <a href="/web-doxygen/docs/api/files/src/singlecomment-h">singlecomment.h</a>, definition at line 47 of file <a href="/web-doxygen/docs/api/files/src/singlecomment-cpp">singlecomment.cpp</a>.</p>
+Declaration at line 22 of file <a href="/web-doxygen/docs/api/files/src/singlecomment-h">singlecomment.h</a>, definition at line 47 of file <a href="/web-doxygen/docs/api/files/src/singlecomment-cpp">singlecomment.cpp</a>.

 <div class="doxyProgramListing">